Israeli minister 'honoured' to be barred from Poland over Holocaust bill

 ”(The bill) does not limit such discussions, but aims to fight against false accusations against Poland for its complicity in the Holocaust.

-Additional reporting by Pawel Sobczak in WARSAW; Writing by Lidia Kelly; Editing by Peter Graff
+Additional reporting by Pawel Sobczak and Agnieszka Barteczko; Writing by Lidia Kelly; Editing by Peter Graff and Robin Pomeroy